virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 Please keep in mind that that for a successful workflow run, the [correct python environment][12] is required, the [required python packages][13] need to be pre-installed.

-It is optimally using it in a `venv` with a python packaging system `mamba`, for which further instructions are provided in the [documentation](https://pypsa.readthedocs.io/en/latest/getting-started/installation.html).
+It is optimally using it in a `venv` with a python packaging system `mamba`, for which further instructions are provided in the [documentation][14].

-An IDE is also a prerequisite, and our recommendation VSCode, used by [PyPSA developers](), due to ease of use, and being open-source.
+An IDE is also a prerequisite, and our recommendation VSCode, used by [PyPSA developers][15], due to ease of use, and being open-source.

 ---